Clock in. Clock out. Stay connected?

 1. Encourage and Embed Peer Recognition

-Regularly celebrate personal and professional wins.
-Encourage employees to call out successes in real time and keep these acknowledgments as a record of their greatest achievements.
-This empowers employees to be active participants in your workplace culture, increasing satisfaction and reducing turnover.
+How can you do this?
+Well, start with regularly celebrating personal and professional wins.
+Encourage employees to call out successes in real-time and keep these acknowledgments as a record of their greatest achievements.

 2. Decrease the Digital Divide in Remote and Hybrid Workplaces